 Alaska is well known for being one of the most sparsely populated states and it is affectionately referred to as America’s Last Frontier.
 However, it is so much more than just a desolate icy wasteland – it is a state that is awash with paranormal activity and it is that which is the truly chilling thing about Alaska.

 Let’s take a look at the 9 most haunted places in Alaska:

 9 – Begich Towers, Whittier

 Whittier in Alaska is not all that large so almost all of its 215 residents live in Begich Towers Condominium.
-The 14 storey tower also houses stores, churches and public utilities.
-The building is also reported to be one of the most haunted place in Alaska!
-One of the ghosts who calls Begich Towers home is particularly fond of whistling as he strolls through the building while another is more likely to be heard stomping up and down the stairs.
-On one occasion the city manager actually woke up to hear rustling noises in his kitchen, but upon exploration there was nobody there.
-Locals say that Begich Towers are at their most frightening in the Winter months when heavy snow fall often clogs up the roads leaving residents unable to leave!
+The 14 story tower also houses stores, churches, and public utilities.
+The building is also reported to be one of the most haunted places in Alaska!
+One of the ghosts who call Begich Towers home is particularly fond of whistling as he strolls through the building while another is more likely to be heard stomping up and down the stairs.
+On one occasion the city manager actually woke up to hear rustling noises in his kitchen, but upon exploration, there was nobody there.
+Locals say that Begich Towers are at their most frightening in the Winter months when heavy snowfall often clogs up the roads leaving residents unable to leave!

 8 – Motherlode Lodge, Palmer

 The Motherlode Lodge in Palmer, Alaska is said to play host to a number of different spirits.
 Visitors have reported seeing a misty black apparition roaming the grounds of the lodge on a number of occasions.
 It is also fairly common for people to look into mirrors around the lodge and spot a figure in period clothing standing behind them in the reflection.
 Pretty creepy, right?
 Aside from the apparitions, other strange and unexplained incidents that have been reported include loud banging noises, mysterious knocking and the disembodied voice of a young girl.
 Some people have also claimed to have seen doors and curtains opening and closing on their own late at night!